martingms/vipsql/README.md

 " Also opens a scratch buffer where output from psql is directed. noremap <leader>po :VipsqlOpenSession<CR>

-" Terminates psql (happens automatically if the scratch buffer is closed). noremap <silent> <leader>pk :VipsqlCloseSession<CR>
+" Terminates psql (happens automatically if the output buffer is closed). noremap <silent> <leader>pk :VipsqlCloseSession<CR>

 " In normal-mode, prompts for input to psql directly.